StormSurgeLive/asgs-mon/README.md

 ## Available Plugins

+Making a plugin "active" is done by creating an soft linke (`ln -s`) to the script you want to run.
+It doesn't have to be in `./available`, but it probably will be.
+This is a similar model to how some web servers do it, so the activation pattern is replicated here.

 | File Name                  | Description                                               | Enabled by Default |
 |----------------------------|-----------------------------------------------------------|--------------------|
 | 000-asgs_main-pid-check    | ensures asgs_main.sh is running with existing PID         | ✅                 |